 For reference, here is a link to our Town Hall slides on the topic of Agreements to Terminate Tenancy.
 You will find more information near the bottom of the document under the heading “Landlord and Tenant Board”.

 I have a question regarding the representative of the landlord.
-According to the Landlord and Tenant Board, the landlord can have a representative representing them with a written consent or agency authorization.
+According to the Landlord and Tenant Board, the landlord can have a representative representing them with a written consent.
 Is there a specific format of such consent/authorization?

-There is no standard form or format for a letter of agency authorization to be used at the Landlord and Tenant Board, nor does Landlord’s Self-Help Centre have a template for client use at this time.
+There is no standard form or format for a letter of authorization to be used at the Landlord and Tenant Board, nor does Landlord’s Self-Help Centre have a template for client use at this time.
 We suggest simply writing a letter specifying the person that will be representing the landlord at the hearing and having the same letter signed by the landlord.
+For more information on who can represent a landlord at the LTB –https://tribunalsontario.ca/documents/ltb/Brochures/Who%20Can%20be%20a%20Representative%20Before%20the%20Landlord%20and%20Tenant%20Board%20%28EN%29.html

 I have to file two separate applications at the Landlord and Tenant Board.
-Can they be combined if I am e-filing?
+Can they be combined if I am filing on the Portal?

 If the LTB finds that I need to compensate my former tenant, who has filed a T2 for reasons #3 and #4, could they also charge me, or fine me, and have me pay penalty money?